 St. Patrick’s Day is right around the corner, Friday March 17th to be exact!
-Y’all know I heart using things I have on hand like spent toilet paper rolls, so when Elmer’s asked me to come up with a St. Patrick’s inspired kid craft, I scoured the recycling bin.
-Max and I made a few things, but decided we liked these leprechauns best.
-Maxwell was really into cutting the beards and rims of the hat, he’s a big fan of scissors these days.
-Oh and if you’re looking for cute snack ideas to munch on while making leprechauns, here are 14 St. Patrick’s Day snack ideas.
+Y’all know I love using recycled craft materials so this cute Leprechaun kid craft is made out of a toilet paper roll!
+Oh and if you’re looking for cute snack ideas to munch on while making leprechaun crafts, here are 14 St. Patrick’s Day snack ideas.

-Here’s what you need to make the toilet paper roll leprechaun:
+Here’s what you need to make toilet paper tube leprechauns

 - Empty toilet paper rolls